-A person that the business has labeled an independent contractor may sue the company claiming instead to be an employee under the Massachusetts Independent Contractor law.
+A person that the business has labeled an independent contractor may sue the company claiming instead to be an employee under the Massachusetts Independent Contractor Law.
 If successful, he or she may be entitled to damages, and the business could be hit with financial sanctions.

 Avoiding Misclassification Issues

 To avoid issues related to misclassification of employees and independent contractors, your business should review its current use of independent contractors with a licensed Massachusetts attorney.
-The distinctions between an employee and independent contractor can be very fine, and a trained legal expert can help you determine when an independent contractor designation is appropriate.
+The distinctions between an employee and an independent contractor can be very fine, and a trained legal expert can help you determine when an independent contractor designation is appropriate.

 Remember that Massachusetts law will default to an assumption that a worker should be labeled an employee.
 If you believe your company would benefit by classifying a worker as an independent contractor, consult with legal counsel to make sure you do not face financial penalties for misclassification.

 Consult a Massachusetts Employment Litigation Defense Attorney

 There are ways to prevent issues with independent contracts which can save your business a great deal of time and money.
 When a lawsuit cannot be avoided, you need highly experienced lawyers at your side to protect your business interests.